OddCameras.com Rolleiflex T

 Camera with another Rolleiflex, an Automat 4 and an Instant camera from Mint which isn't a Rolleiflex but was allowed to bear the name.

 The Rolleiflex Automat 6x6 TLR camera is designed for easy photographing.
 Handling is easy and logic.
 To put a film, open the back flap and unhinge it.
 Put the winding spool into its place, there is a peg to retract.
 Put the film spool into its place, there is a peg to retract as well.
 Engage the film leader into the winding spool turn slowly until the arrow appears on the backing paper.
-Make it match with the red points on either side near the bottom of the film plane.
+Make it match with the red points on either side of the film plane near the bottom of the film plane.
 Close the back and wind until it stops at no. 1.
 Put the crank into its rest position.
 Ready for the first shot.
 Set time/aperture value.
 Focus on the ground glass by turning the knob on the side.
 Take your photo.
 Wind until it stops at the next number and put the crank into rest position again.
 When all of the 12 pictures are taken, wind on for several turns, take out the spool.

 Picture quality is really good, no doubt about that.
 Build quality as well, this one is more than 60 years old and still works perfectly.
 Having a meter in the camera is a major advantage.